knative/eventing-contrib/contrib/ibm-mq/README.md

 ## IBM MQ source

-This event source is meant to be used as a Container Source within a Knative cluster in order to consume messages from IBM Message Queue.
+This event source is meant to be used within a Knative cluster in order to consume messages from IBM Message Queue.

 ### Local Build and Usage